 To ensure that certain awards under the 2008 Plan, including restricted stock, deferred stock, cash-based awards and performance shares, qualify as "performance-based compensation" under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), the 2008 Plan provides that the administrator may require that vesting or grants of such awards be conditioned on the satisfaction of performance criteria that may include any of the following: (i) our return on equity, assets, capital or investment, (ii) our pre-tax or after-tax profit levels or that of any subsidiary, division, operating unit or business segment, or any combination of the foregoing; (iii) cash flow, funds from operations, year-end cash and equivalents balance or similar measure; (iv) total shareholder return; (v) changes in the market price of our stock; (vi) sales or market share; (vii) earnings per share; (viii) partnerships, collaborations, joint ventures, alliances and similar arrangements involving us; (ix) mergers, acquisitions and business combinations of or by us; or (x) our rights to intellectual property and scientific discoveries.
 The administrator will select the particular performance criteria within 90 days following the commencement of a performance cycle (or, if shorter, within the maximum period allowed under Section 162(m) of the Code).
-Subject to adjustments for stock splits and similar events, the maximum award granted to any one individual that is intended to qualify as "performance-based compensation" under Section 162(m) of the Code will not exceed 250,000 shares of common stock in any performance cycle.
-For stock options or stock appreciation rights, no more than 333,333 shares may be granted to any one individual during any calendar year period.
+Subject to adjustments for stock splits and similar events, for awards intended to qualify for the exception for "qualified performance-based compensation" under Section 162(m) of the Code, it will limit the number of shares payable to any one participant in respect of any one calendar year with respect to restricted stock awards, deferred stock awards or performance share awards to 250,000 shares in the aggregate, and will further limit the dollar value payable to any one participant in respect of any one calendar year on awards denominated in cash to \$1,000,000.
+For stock options or stock appreciation rights, no more than 2,000,000 shares may be granted to any one individual durin

 Plan Administration.
-The 2008 Plan is administered by our board of directors or by the compensation committee or a similar committee of the board of directors.
-The administrator of the 2008 Plan has full power and authority to select the participants to whom awards will be granted, to make any combination of awards to participants, to accelerate the exercisability or vesting of any award and to determine the specific terms and conditions of each award, subject to the provisions of the 2008 Plan.
+The 2008 Plan is administered by our Board of Directors or by the compensation committee or a similar committee of the Board of Directors.
+The administrator of the 2008 Plan has full power and authority to select the participants to whom awards will be granted, to make any combination of awards to participants, to accelerate the exercisability or vesting of an award only upon a grantee's "disability" (as defined in the 2008 Plan) or a "change of control" (as defined in the 2008 Plan) or "sale event" (as defined in the 2008 Plan) and to determine the specific terms and conditions of each award, subject to the provisions of the 2008 Plan.
 The administrator may delegate to the Chief Executive Officer the authority to grant awards to individuals who are not subject to the reporting and other provisions of Section 16 of the Securities Exchange Act of 1934, as amended, and are not Covered Employees, provided that the administrator fixes the maximum number of shares that may be awarded and provides specific guidelines regarding such awards.